No, The Moon Landings Weren’t Faked. (And Here’s How You Can Tell.)

 – Buzz Aldrin

 Unfortunately as soon as the ascent stage of the LM launched, returning Neil and Buzz to lunar orbit to meet back up with Michael Collins in the CM, the entire flag was blown over—but from the force of the ascent rockets, not wind.
 With the flag planted so close to the LM the downward thrust of the rockets was strong enough to push the shallowly-planted flag over.
 (Luckily Newtonian physics work very well in space, otherwise we’d never get anywhere!)
 Later missions put their flags a bit farther away.

-(Note: the original TV broadcast of the Moon landing was blurry, no doubt, but there’s a reason for that; the signal that was received at the dishes in Parkes and Honeysuckle Creek, Australia was much, much clearer.
+(Note: the original TV broadcast of the Moon landing was blurry, no doubt, but there’s a reason for that; the “oddball” slow-scan signal developed by Westinghouse that was received and converted by the Australian Parkes and Honeysuckle Creek dishes was much, much clearer.
 But those versions will unfortunately never be seen again and here’s why.)

 2. If there’s no atmosphere on the Moon, where are the stars in the photos?

 This is Photography 101.
 The Apollo astronauts were using several types of cameras to record their lunar adventures, one being modified medium-format Hasselblad 500 EL cameras mounted to their spacesuits.
 (This was the one Neil used.)
 These were film cameras and had to be set just right to get pictures to develop correctly—not unlike today’s digital cameras, but without the convenience of auto mode!
 All the astronauts went through training on how to shoot with the cameras, so when they got to the Moon they were able to take some really great shots of the surface in beautiful 70mm detail.
 (Check out the Project Apollo Archive for hi-res scans of the color and black-and-white film they shot.)